sta199-fa20-002/website/public/labs/lab-06-parkinsons.knit.md

 </div>

-Is there enough evidence to suggest that HNR in the voice recordings of the healthy volunteers is significantly different from 25 at the $\alpha$ = 0.05significance level? **Conduct this hypothesis test using a simulation method**.
+Is there enough evidence to suggest that HNR in the voice recordings of the healthy volunteers is significantly different from 25 at the $\alpha$ = 0.05 significance level? **Conduct this hypothesis test using a simulation method**.

 1. Write out the null and alternative hypotheses for this question in both words and symbols.

-2. Display a visualization of your simulated null distribution, and describe the values that would cause you to reject your null hypothesis.
+2. Display a visualization of your simulated null distribution, and describe the values that would cause you to reject your null hypothesis (called the *rejection region*).
 Does our observed sample mean lie in this rejection region?

 3. What is your p-value, decision, and conclusion in context of the research question?